Consulate-General of China, Auckland: 2019–20 Hong Kong protests

 In early August 2019, the Chinese-Consulate General praised what it deemed the "patriotic actions" of Chinese students who confronted a group of pro-Hong Kong democracy student activists at the University of Auckland, who had set up a Lennon Wall commemorating the 2019–2020 Hong Kong protests.
 One of the Chinese students had struck a Hong Kong student during an altercation at the university in late July 2019.
 The Consulate-General also condemned pro-Hong Kong activists as separatists.
-In response, ACT Party leader David Seymour sent a letter to the Consulate-General criticizing it for interfering in New Zealand internal affairs.
+In response, ACT Party leader David Seymour sent a letter to the Consulate-General criticising it for interfering in New Zealand internal affairs.
 On 7 August 2019, it was reported that New Zealand Ministry of Foreign Affairs and Trade officials had cautioned Chinese officials about their interference in New Zealand affairs.
 Prime Minister Jacinda Ardern also defended New Zealand's commitment to free speech on university campuses.

 In response, the Chinese Foreign Ministry spokesperson Hua Chunying defended the Consulate-General's actions as "fulfilling its duty" and being "beyond reproach."
-Hua also criticized local "Hong Kong independence" activists for stirring up anti-China sentiment and called on certain New Zealanders to stop condoning "anti-China separatism" under the guise of free speech.
+Hua also criticised local "Hong Kong independence" activists for stirring up anti-China sentiment and called on certain New Zealanders to stop condoning "anti-China separatism" under the guise of free speech.